-At the onset of the calls being declared, you need to first register for the CDPI Process.
-Make sure you do that at the earliest to avoid any delays.
+Firstly, make sure you do register for the CDPI process at the earliest to avoid any delays.
 The NMIMS Process has 3 major parts:

-Part 1: Statement of Purpose (SOP): The SOP is a reflection of your best qualities, your journey and achievements till date with the emphasis on Why you wish to pursue an MBA and the Intent to join NMIMS.
+Part 1: Statement of Purpose (SOP): The SOP is a reflection of your best qualities, your journey, and achievements to date with the emphasis on Why you wish to pursue an MBA and the Intent to join NMIMS.
 Make sure you are honest and portray the Best of Yourself in a well-structured essay.

 NMIMS CDPI Process